10 Best Life Insurance Companies in Wisconsin

 Key Terms

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Wisconsin is approximately 77.7 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Wisconsin have been heart disease, cancer, and COVID-19.
-The homicide rate in Wisconsin is about 7.8 homicides per 100,000 residents, which is higher than the national average of 7.5.
+Over the past few years, the leading causes of death in Wisconsin have been heart disease, cancer, and homicide.
+The homicide rate in Wisconsin is about 7.8 homicides per 100,000 inhabitants, which is higher than the national average of 7.5.

 Show Me Life Insurance Companies